-National five-year plan
+National government five-year strategic plan as part of the National Development Plan

-- 22. (1) The Minister must coordinate the development of a national five-year implementation plan informed by the National Development Plan, integrating plans across government, which must as a minimum- - (a) be published within nine months after a national election; - (b) set targets for the term of government for the indicators of the desired outcomes identified in the National Development Plan; - (c) include a diagnostic analysis of the status quo; - identify any other strategic outcomes, with indicators and time-bound targets, taking into consideration the electoral mandate and international obligations of the country; - (e) set out how the outcomes referred to in paragraphs (b) and (d) will be achieved; - identify key outputs required to achieve the desired outcomes and explain how the outputs will achieve the outcomes; - identify the roles and responsibilities of organs of state at national, provincial and local spheres of government for achieving the outputs; - (h) in consultation with the Minister of Finance, include estimates of the inputs required to achieve the outputs, including cost estimates, an assessment of whether they are affordable, and an indication of which organs of state in the national, provincial and local spheres of government will be responsible for which inputs; and
+22. (1) The Minister must coordinate the development of a national fiveyear implementation plan informed by the National Development Plan, integrating plans across government, which must as a minimum-

+- (a) be published within nine months after a national election; - (b) set targets for the term of government for the indicators of the desired outcomes identified in the National Development Plan; - (c) include a diagnostic analysis of the status quo; - (d) identify any other strategic outcomes, with indicators and time-bound targets, taking into consideration the electoral mandate and international obligations of the country; - (e) set out how the outcomes referred to in paragraphs (b) and (d) will be achieved; - (f) identify key outputs required to achieve the desired outcomes and explain how the outputs will achieve the outcomes; - (g) identify, subject to Schedule 5 of the Constitution, the roles and responsibilities of organs of state at national, provincial and local spheres of government for achieving the outputs; - (h) include estimates of the inputs required to achieve the outputs, including cost estimates, an assessment of whether they are affordable, and recommendations of which organs of state in the national, provincial and local spheres of government will be responsible for which inputs; and - (i) be approved by the Cabinet.

-- (i) be approved by the Cabinet. - (2) The plan referred to in subsection (1) may be amended at any time on the initiative of the Minister, and the amendments must be approved by the Cabinet.
+(2) The Minister and the Commission may make recommendations for the amendments to the plan referred to in subsection (1) to ensure alignment with the National Development Plan at any time and the amendments must be submitted to Cabinet for approval.

-Monitoring and evaluation
+Monitoring, evaluation and national planning

-- 23. (1) The Minister may prescribe guiding principles for monitoring and evaluation that are applicable nationally, in terms of which all evaluations must, at a minimum- - (a) be development-oriented; - (b) address key development priorities of the Government; - (c) include recommendations to ensure the implementation of the National Development Plan and plans for improvement of performance; and - (d) provide for support and appropriate intervention in cases of poor performance. - (2) The Minister must, after the approval of the Cabinet, prescribe mechanisms to monitor the performance of all organs of state in the national sphere of government against the indicators and targets determined in their plans. - (3) The mechanisms referred to in subsection (2) must provide for- - (a) the determination of standards for the management of performance; - (b) the establishment of baseline performance for organs of state; - (c) the monitoring of performance - (d) useful information to inform improvements by responsible functionaries;
+23. (1) The Minister may prescribe guiding principles for monitoring and evaluation that are applicable nationally, in terms of which all evaluations must, at a minimum-

+(a) be development-oriented;

+- (b) address key development priorities of the Government; - (c) include recommendations to ensure the implementation of the NationalDevelopment Plan and plans for improvement of performance; and

+(d) provide for support and appropriate intervention in cases of poor performance.

+(2) The Minister must, after the approval of the Cabinet, prescribe mechanisms to monitor the performance of all organs of state in the national sphere of government against the indicators and targets determined in their plans.

+- (3) The mechanisms referred to in subsection (2) must provide for- - (a) the determination of standards for the management of performance; - (b) the establishment of baseline performance for organs of state; - (c) the monitoring of performance

+(d) useful information to inform improvements by responsible functionaries;

-- (e) methods to facilitate improvements in management; - (f) the provision of support; - (g) the development of an improvement plan; - (h) an appropriate intervention for failure to implement the National Development
+(e) methods to facilitate improvements in management;

+(f) the provision of support;

-Plan or for poor performance, where necessary; and - (i) the tracking of improvements against the baseline performance.
+- (g) the development of an improvement plan; - (h) an appropriate intervention for failure to implement the National DevelopmentPlan or for poor performance, where necessary; and - (i) the tracking of improvements against the baseline performance.